HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 5. Add the geoTIFF
 6. Adjust opacity

-### Add the post-war 1919 territory boundaries to the project
+### Add the post-war territory boundaries from 1919 to the project

 1. Add the dataset
 2. Adjust the colors